 Posted by thecove on Thursday, March 28th, 2019 , Posted in Blog , No Comments »

-Planning your Indonesian vacation and not sure when is the best time to visit Bali?
-It's tough to plan the best time to go somewhere you've never been and every travel agency has their own opinion.
-The best answer to give when wondering the best time to visit Bali, or what is the best season, you should ask another question, first: what do you want to do?
+Planning your vacation but not sure when is the best time to visit Bali?
+It's not easy to choose the best time to go somewhere if you've never been before.
+When wondering when is the best time to visit Bali, or what is the best season, you should ask another question, first: what do you want to do when you are there?

-It's all about you and whomever you’re vacationing with.
+It's all about you and your company.
 What kind of activities do you have in mind?
 Are you trying to save money?
 Are you looking to visit Bali for your honeymoon?
-Maybe a family trip or gathering of friends?
-Looking to surf, enjoy the nightlife, scuba dive?
-Perhaps it's just a you trip and you want to enjoy the serenity of the beaches and jungle.
+Maybe a family trip or a gathering of friends?
+Looking to surf, enjoy the nightlife, or scuba dive?
+Perhaps it's just a solo trip and you want to enjoy the serenity of the beaches and jungles.

-Why not break this down that way.
-When is the best time to visit Bali?
-Let’s go over the best times to do things.
+Let's break it down this way: When is the best time to visit Bali?
+It depends on the best times to do the things you love.

-Top of the list because it’s what most people need and want to know.
-When is the best time to save on a visit to Bali?
-You'd want to go in the less popular season when people don’t usually go to Indonesia.
-The months where hotels and villas typically lower their prices and most people aren't fighting for a room.
+Let's face it, a plane ticket to Indonesia can come with a steep price.
+So, when is the best time to save on a visit to Bali?
+You'd want to go in the months when most people do not have time to travel extensively.
+During these times, hotels and villas typically lower their prices because people aren't fighting for a room.
 Normally, this is referred to as the low season in Bali.
-If looking for the best time to save, visit Bali in February to early June and September to December
+If looking for the best time to save, visit Bali in February to early June, or September to December.

-No wants rain during their honeymoon, it’s a chance to explore the world at the beginning of your marriage.
-So while it may not be the best to save, unless booked month in advanced perhaps, it will be the best time to visit Bali for a honeymoon.
+No-one wants rain during their honeymoon.
+It's a chance to explore the world at the beginning of your marriage.
+So, May to September will be the best time to visit Bali for a honeymoon.
 These months coincide with he dry season.

-When planning the after-nuptials trip, look at the April to August season.
-Lots of sunshine, very dry, humidity is low, and the beaches are in full bloom.
-This is also the time when a lot of tourists come to Bali and if you don't want to compete with the noise of fellow travelers, a private villa would help with that.
+When planning the after-nuptials trip, if you choose the dry season you can't go wrong.
+Lots of sunshine, humidity is low, and the beaches are in their full glory.
+This is also the time when a lot of tourists come to Bali.
+If you don't want to compete with the noise of fellow travelers, a private villa would be just the ticket.

-Here is where we can do a bit of cross over.
+Here is where we can do a bit of cross-over.
 Remember that many vacation spots operate in a seasonal way.
-The best seasons for one activity aren’t the best for another, but if the outdoors and exploring Bali is at the top of your list then the seasons are very similar.
-So, when looking to spend time surfing, diving, or the general beach, when is the best to visit Bali?
-The answer is from April to October.
+Bali is different, because the island is really beautiful year-round.
+When looking to spend time surfing, diving, and hiking, when is the best to visit Bali?
+The answer is probably from April to October.

-Let's be more specific as three general outdoorsy fun were mentioned.
-For swimming and tanning, the general beach day, April to October are the driest and most sun-filled months.
-For enjoying the island and exploring, May to September is best as the inside of the island becomes easier to navigate as well as it being a dry season.
-For diving, April to June is best.
+Let's be more specific.
+For swimming and tanning, and the quintessential beach day, April to October are the driest and most sun-filled months.
+If you are looking to tour the island and explore, May to September is best.
+For diving, well, diving is great year-round.

-Now that we've hit a few high points in the Bali visit, when is the best to visit Bali?
-It’s right there at the beginning, what do you want to do?
-The best time to visit Bali in 2019 is all about what you’re celebrating and what you’re looking to explore.
+Now that we've hit a few high points about the Bali seasons, when is the best to visit Bali?
+The best time to visit Bali in 2019 is all about what you like doing and what you are looking forward to explore.
 Are you celebrating a birthday or going on your honeymoon?
 Just a quick getaway?
-What kinds of things are you looking to try or do?
-That will tell you what Indonesian season is best for you to shoot for and what your budget needs to be like.
+What kinds of things are you hoping to experience or do?
+That will tell you what season is best for you.

-The best time to visit Bali is when you want to go to it.
+The best time to visit Bali is whenever you want to go.
 See you there!